mtangemann/r3/docs/repository_format.md

 - The config file `r3.yaml` may contain the following keys.
   - `dependencies`: A list of other jobs or repositories that this job depends on.
-Each dependency is specified as a dict with the following keys:
+Each dependency may be either a job or a git dependency, and is specified by the following keys:
-    - `item`: Relative path of the job or repository.
-E.g. `jobs/123abc...` or `git/github.com/mtangemann/r3`.
-    - `commit`: Required if the item is a git repository.
-The full commit id.
+    - `job` (job only): Job id.
+    - `repository` (git only): Repository url.
+    - `commit` (git only): Full commit id.
     - `source`: Optional.
 A path relative to the item if only a specific subfolder or file is needed.
 For example: `output/checkpoints/best.pth`.
 Defaults to `.`.
-    - `destination`: Optional.
-A path relative to the directory where the job is checked out.
-The source will be symlinked given this mail.
-For example:
+    - `destination`: A path relative to the job directory where the dependency will be checked out.
+For example: `pretrained_weights.pth`.
-      `pretrained_weights.pth`.
-Default: the same as `source`.
-    - `query`: Optional.
+    - `query` (job only): Optional.
 The original query that was resolved to this dependency.
   - `ignore`: A list of ignore patterns as used by git.
 The given patterns must not match any file belonging to the job.
   - `files`: The hash dictionary for all files as created for computing the job hash.